-The Audit Committee of Sempra Energy's Board of Directors is directly responsible and has sole authority for appointing, compensating, retaining and overseeing the work of the independent auditors for Sempra Energy and its consolidated subsidiaries, including the Sempra Utilities.
+The Audit Committee of Sempra Energy's Board of Directors is directly responsible and has sole authority for appointing, compensating, retaining and overseeing the work of the independent auditors for Sempra Energy and its consolidated subsidiaries, including the Sempra utilities.
 The Audit Committee is comprised entirely of independent directors of Sempra Energy.
 Sempra Energy's Board of Directors has determined that each member of its Audit Committee is an independent director and is financially literate.
-It has also determined that James Brocksmith, who chairs the committee, is an audit committee financial expert and that his service on the audit committees of three other public companies does not impair his ability to serve effectively on Sempra Energy's Audit Committee.
+It has also determined that the chair of the committee is an audit committee financial expert and that his service on the audit committees of three other public companies does not impair his ability to serve effectively on Sempra Energy's Audit Committee.